euberdeveloper/sim-security-in-mind/src/markdowns/preferences.md

 The theme palette is used to set the color palette of the website.
 Bars, buttons, and other elements will be colored according to the palette.
 There are two palettes, the one for the light mode and the one for the dark mode.
 When modifying the palette, the changes will be applied to the current selected theme mode.

+By clicking the reset button, the palette will be reset to the default one.

 ### Transitions

 The transitions are used to set the transition types of the website.
 An example could be the transition used when switching between pages.